3 Common misconceptions about digital signatures in wealth management

-As soon as these misconceptions concerning the practicality, efficacy and cost of digital signatures are fully understood, wealth managers are more incentivised and enthusiastic about adopting eSignature technology.
-Indeed, the experience of COVID-19, and the challenges that has posed in terms of requesting, tracking and securing wet signatures, has led to an unprecedented surge in the uptake of automated alternatives, which is likely to continue for the foreseeable future.
+As soon as these misconceptions concerning the practicality, efficacy, and cost of digital signatures are fully understood, wealth managers are more incentivised and enthusiastic about adopting eSignature technology.
+Indeed, the experience of COVID-19, and the challenges that has posed in terms of requesting, tracking, and securing wet signatures, have led to an unprecedented surge in the uptake of automated alternatives, which is likely to continue for the foreseeable future.